Constraints on extended Bekenstein models from cosmological, astrophysical, and local data: Results

 Originally, the BSBM model has been introduced using a length scale $\omega$ to define the field units in the action (Eq.~\ref{eq:S-bsbm}) instead of the mass scale $M_{*}$ \citep{Sandvik2002}.
 The parameter $\omega$ is then assumed to be close to the Planck length $\omega \sim G$ \cite{Leite2016,MartinsEspresso2022}.
 In our notation this would correspond to $M_{*}=1$, but we choose to instead absorb this different choice in a redefinition of the coupling constant, with $\tilde{\zeta} = 8\pi \zeta$ in order to allow for a direct comparison with previous literature.
 In Fig.~\ref{fig:bsbm_short}, the derived contours of $\tilde{\zeta}$, $\phi_0$ and $\phi^{\prime}_0$ are displayed using all the likelihoods introduced in Sec.~\ref{sec:data-lkl}.
 The corresponding best-fit values and their $\sigma$ values can be found in Tab.~\ref{tab:bsbm-tab}.
 We derive

 \enlargethispage*{1\baselineskip} This result coincides with the one obtained in \citep{MartinsEspresso2022}, providing a validation of our methodology.
+Note that adding the recent update of the MICROSCOPE bound in the present work does not change this result.
+Indeed, a back to the envelope calculation combining \eqref{eq:microeta} and \eqref{eq:eta-bsbm} allows us to evaluate the width of the Gaussian prior expected from the MICROSCOPE likelihood on $\tilde{\zeta}$ to be $\sim 22$\,ppm, which is one order of magnitude larger than the one we obtained.
+We can hence conclude that atomic clocks measurements provide most of the constraining power on the BSBM model.
 For the first time however, the full model has been constrained together with the cosmological parameters and full evolution of the field right after inflation (the full plot can be found in appendix \ref{ssec:fullcorner}, in Fig.~\ref{fig:bsbm-full}).

 The only parameter $\tilde{\zeta}$ appears however to be largely uncorrelated with cosmological parameters, explaining why the two analyses lead to identical results.
-The field speed is constrained at one sigma as $\phi^\prime_0= (0.0071 \pm 0.0075)~\mathrm{ppm}$ while the field itself is constrained as $\phi_0= (0.12 \pm 0.13)~\mathrm{ppm}$.
+The field speed is constrained at one sigma as $\phi^\prime_0= (6.6^{+9.3}_{-7.3})\cdot 10^{-3}~\mathrm{ppm}$ while the field itself is constrained as $\phi_0= 0.11 ^{+ 0.16}_{-0.12}~\mathrm{ppm}$.
 As expected, $\tilde{\zeta}$ and the field parameters are highly correlated since they are directly related through the equation of motion (Eq.~\ref{eq:bsbm_eom}).